 These measures would be incorporated into contract specifications and implemented by the construction contractor.
-In addition, Caltrans would ensure that the contractor incorporate all state and federal permit conditions into construction specifications.
+In addition, Caltrans would ensure that the contractor incorporates all state and federal permit conditions into construction specifications.

-If waters of the United States, including wetlands, are filled or disturbed as part of the proposed project, Caltrans would compensate for the loss of waters of the United States to ensure no net loss of habitat functions and values.
-Compensation ratios would be based on site-specific information and determined through coordination with state and federal agencies (including California Department of Fish and Game, U.S. Fish and Wildlife Service, and U.S. Army Corps of Engineers).
+If waters of the United States, including wetlands, are filled or disturbed as part of the proposed project, Caltrans would apply for a Clean Water Act Section 404 permit.
+Prior to issuance on an Individual Permit for fill of wetlands, the U.S. Army Corps of Engineers would have to make a formal determination that the proposed project is the Least Environmentally Damaging Practicable Alternative.
+Caltrans would compensate for the loss of waters of the United States to ensure no net loss of habitat functions and values.
+Compensation ratios would be based on site-specific information and determined through coordination with the U.S. Army Corps of Engineers.
 The compensation would be at a minimum ratio of 1:1 (1 acre restored or created for every acre filled) and may be a combination of on-site restoration/creation, off-site restoration, or mitigation credits.
-A restoration and monitoring plan would be developed and implemented if on-site or off-site restoration or creation is chosen.
-The plan would describe how wetlands would be created and monitored over the minimum duration required by the regulatory agencies.
+A restoration and monitoring plan would be developed and implemented if on-site or off-site restoration or created over the minimum duration required by the regulatory agencies.